laminlabs/lamindb/README.md

 If you want a UI: LaminApp is built on LaminDB.
 If LaminDB ~ git, LaminApp ~ GitHub.

-(Enterprise features for LaminApp, support, integration tests & schemas are available on a paid plan - in your or our infrastructure.)

 ## Documentation

 Read the [docs](https://lamin.ai/docs).